 Would Google the Internet giant do something so questionable as to correlate more Google+ shares with higher search engine ranks to increase the popularity of their faltering social network?

 With research that just can’t be denied, Google+ is an unofficial ranking factor.
 Consequently, the use of Google+ (for inbound marketers, at least), is significantly on the rise.

 13. European Businesses Are Slow to Pick Up on Content Marketing

-According to some research done by Mashable, European businesses have been slow to hop onto the content marketing bandwagon compared to their U.S. contemporaries.
+According to some research done by ContentStudio, European businesses have been slow to hop onto the content marketing bandwagon compared to their U.S. contemporaries.
 In fact, content marketing garners close to 400% as much interest in the U.S. than in Europe.